 White River Freight Railroad Bridge

-INDOT serves as the grantee of the TIGER Grant and is responsible for performing project management and oversight roles including financial expenditures, while providing project progress reporting to the FRA.
+Design and construction of the new bridge cost $13.8 million, which was funded by the Federal Railroad Administration (FRA), INRD, and INDOT.
+The FRA provided a TIGER Discretionary Grant in the amount of $8.25 million.
+INDOT was the grantee of the TIGER Grant and was responsible for performing project management and oversight roles including financial expenditures, while providing project reporting to the FRA.

 The new bridge enables trains to travel 40 mph and can support and provide clearance for today’s standard 286,000 pound, fully loaded railcars.
 Most importantly, it will allow railroad shippers to maximize their capacity and provide lower shipping costs.
 The bridge is designed to last at least 100 years.